How To Completely Backup WhatsApp Chats, Contacts And Restore Them Later?

 Backup and Restore of WhatsApp Chat Messages on Blackberry

 For a Blackberry device, one can select the path as Settings -> Media settings, from the WhatsApp application main screen.
 Here, it is possible to make the ‘Save media on’ selection as ‘Media Card’.
-To take manual backup, you can select the option ‘Backup conversations’ in this ‘Media Settings’ section.
+To take a manual backup, you can select the option ‘Backup conversations’ in this ‘Media Settings’ section.

 To export any conversation, go to that particular WhatsApp chat on your Blackberry phone, highlight the conversation to be sent and press the ‘Blackberry button’.
 You will then be able to choose the ‘Email conversation’ option to send that chat history to your preferred email id.

-How to transfer / restore Old WhatsApp Chats to a New Phone?
+How to transfer/restore Old WhatsApp Chats to a New Phone?

-When we are about to move to a new mobile device or to an altogether new mobile number, we generally take special care to ensure backup as well as transfer of contacts and important media from the old device to the new one.
+When we are about to move to a new mobile device or to an altogether new mobile number, we generally take special care to ensure backup as well as the transfer of contacts and important media from the old device to the new one.
 With WhatsApp, it is possible to start fresh on your new mobile phone (or new mobile number) by launching WhatsApp using the old mobile number with none of the recent chat history being restored.
-However, many of us would want a continuity of the old chats and you will be glad to know that it is possible to restore old WhatsApp conversations on our new mobile phone.
+However, many of us would want continuity of the old chats and you will be glad to know that it is possible to restore old WhatsApp conversations on our new mobile phone.

 Make sure that the WhatsApp backup process is implemented successfully on your old mobile phone.
 Next, get your old phone connected to a PC using USB cable.
 Navigate to the database folder of your SD card at: /sdcard/WhatsApp/Databases.

 At this location, you will be able to see plenty of backed up files with the name format as “msgstore-2015-05-28.db”, with the difference being the date format (YYYY-MM-DD) in the middle being replaced by the relevant dates on which that particular file was backed up.
-You need to copy the backup file with the latest date and save it on your PC / laptop.
+You need to copy the backup file with the latest data and save it on your PC / laptop.

 You can now initiate the WhatsApp app launch on your new mobile device and you will find a message backup notification message.
 You need to press the ‘Restore’ option in order to get your entire WhatsApp chat history transferred to your new phone.